 But we can modify this problem to become a counterexample to CDT, as follows:

-- There is a rare gene (G) that causes people to both causes people to smoke (S) and makes smokers vulnerable to cancer (C).
+- There is a rare gene (G) that both causes people to smoke (S) and makes smokers vulnerable to cancer (C).
 Susan mildly prefers to smoke than not to - should she do so?

 Here EDT correctly tells her not to smoke.
 CDT refuses to use her possible decision as evidence that she has the gene and tells her to smoke.
 But this makes her very likely to get cancer, as she is very likely to have the gene given that she smokes.